EVL networking in a nutshell

 Sharing a network interface between in-band and out-of-band traffic

-The hardware platform might have a single network interface available, in which case VLAN tagging may come in handy to discriminate packets, which should be handled by the EVL network stack, which should be left for processing by the regular one.
+The hardware platform might have a single network interface available, in which case VLAN tagging may come in handy to direct incoming packets either to the EVL network stack or the regular (in-band) one.
 Obviously, this comes at a cost with respect to latency, since the in-band traffic might slow down the out-of-band packets at the hardware level.
-However, depending on the real-time requirements, that cost may still be within budget for many applications, without requiring any software proxy to mediate between in-band and out-of-band traffic in front of the network interface.
+Likewise, the hardware would be shared for transmitting both in-band and out-of-band originated packets.
+This said, depending on the real-time requirements, that cost may still be within budget for many applications.

 Dealing with complex out-of-band detection rules